 We have all become more and more dependent on our smartphones for just about every aspect of life.
-Whether it’s writing emails, using apps or getting driving directions, smartphones give us instant information at our fingertips.
+Whether it’s writing emails, using apps (we recommend downloading these 16 apps for UK travel) or getting driving directions, smartphones give us instant information at our fingertips.

 So what happens when you travel to the UK?